 “Not all education is taught in school.
 Pick up a book and diversify your knowledge and even more important for young people, delay satisfaction.
 You can save money, reinvest it.
 Stop yourself from going deeply into debt, pay for your college without getting student loans.
 All these things can be done if you’re willing to delay satisfaction now.
 My wife and I stole this idea from Transformers: ‘No Sacrifice, No Victory’.
 I actually have it printed on my checks so I see it every time I’m writing a check.

 “The whole world is against you.
-Every business and corporation out there is trying to take money from you.
+Every business and corporation out there is trying to take money away from you.
 Avoiding some debt pitfalls early on can really set you up.”